We’re all familiar with the Marvel Comics Avengers character, Wolverine.

 9. Electrical Muscle Stimulation (EMS)

-The concept is simple.
-The unit delivers stimulation to your muscles and acts almost like an external brain by sending a signal to the muscles and causing them to contract.
+EMS involves a device that sends electrical signals to muscles, causing them to contract.
 And depending on the type of electrical muscle stimulation unit (EMS unit) that you use, it can activate the muscles in a therapeutic manner.

-You simply take the electrodes from the EMS unit and stick them to the skin around the muscle area that hurts or around the muscle you want to recover more quickly and let the machine do its thing.
 You can upgrade the effect of EMS as well by spraying down the skin beforehand with magnesium or arnica gel or any topical anti-inflammatory and just tape the electrodes over the oil or lotion.
-Tour-de-France cyclists cover the electrodes with ice for an extra boost.
+Tour-de-France cyclists are known to cover the electrodes with ice for an extra boost.

 10. Vibration Therapy